A Novel Neural-symbolic System under Statistical Relational Learning: Experiments

-\textbf{Visual relationship detection}. we examined the performance of our \texttt{GBPGR} model compared to the baseline LS-VRU in a zero-shot environment.
-In this scenario, the training and testing data consisted of disjoint sets of relationships from the VRD dataset, as depicted in Fig. \ref{generalization}c.
-The results indicate that our \texttt{GBPGR} outperforms LS-VRU across different recalls.
-This highlights the limitations of LS-VRU in handling sparse relationships.
-In contrast, \texttt{GBPGR} effectively incorporates symbolic knowledge from logic rules and language priors, enabling it to be less affected by sparse relationships and achieve better performance.
+We evaluated the performance of our \texttt{NSF-SRL} model against the baseline LS-VRU in a zero-shot learning scenario.
+In this context, the training and testing data comprise disjoint sets of relationships from the VRD dataset, as illustrated in Fig. \ref{generalization} (a).
+The results demonstrate that \texttt{NSF-SRL} outperforms LS-VRU across various recall metrics, highlighting LS-VRU's limitations in handling sparse relationships.
+In contrast, \texttt{NSF-SRL} effectively incorporates symbolic knowledge and language priors, making it less susceptible to the challenges posed by sparse relationships.

-\textbf{Image classification}.
-To evaluate the performance of \texttt{GBPGR} on zero-shot learning, we conducted an experiment on image classification.
-Fig. \ref{generalization}b presents the results.
-From the results, we can observe that our \texttt{GBPGR} achieves the best accuracy.
-This shows that \texttt{GBPGR} can capture common attributes and relationships from seen categories for recognizing unseen categories.
-In addition, this experiment also illustrates symbolic reasoning with logic rules making the model more robust.

-\textbf{Digit image addition}.
-We proceeded to assess the generalization capability of \texttt{GBPGR} in weakly supervised tasks by comparing it to the baseline CNN.
-In this context, we validate the generalization performance under various scenarios, including limited training data and learning in a simple task while testing in a more complex task.

-In a limited training data scenario, we measured the performance using Acc on the test set with random sampling 300 training samples.
-As depicted in Fig. \ref{generalization}d, \texttt{GBPGR} consistently achieved higher Acc compared to the CNN.
-This is because the baseline CNN solely relies on digit image features as input and struggles to train a sufficiently robust model.
-In contrast, \texttt{GBPGR} leverages both digit image features and the relationships between digit images, such as the relationships encoded in logic rules, enabling it to learn a more effective model.